-(ii) Absentee application for voting by fax or electronic transmission.
+- Absentee application for voting by fax or electronic transmission.
 A qualified voter who has submitted an application to receive an absentee ballot by fax or electronic transmission will be issued an electronic ballot package beginning the day the ballots are available from the election official and through the close of the polls on election day.
 The voter must submit a written and complete application for a fax or electronic transmission ballot to the election official's office no later than 5:00 p.m. the day before election day in order for the absentee ballot to be counted.
-An absentee ballot that is completed and returned by the voter by fax or electronic transmission must contain the following statement: "I understand that by using fax or electronic transmission to return my marked ballot, I am voluntarily waiving a portion of my right to a secret ballot to the extent necessary to process my ballot, but expect that my vote will be held as confidential as possible."

-See Appendices 20A, 20B, & 20C - Fax and E-Ballot Application & Fax and E-Ballot email transmission & Voter Certification the voter on or after the 15th day before an election, up to and including election day.

-(iii) Absentee voting by personal representative.
-A qualified voter who is unable to go to the polling place or vote center on election day due to age, illness, or disability, may appoint a personal representative to obtain a ballot for
+An absentee ballot that is completed and returned by the voter by fax or electronic transmission must contain the following statement: "I understand that by using fax or electronic transmission to return my marked ballot, I am voluntarily waiving a portion of my right to a secret ballot to the extent necessary to process my ballot, but expect that my vote will be held as confidential as possible." - (iii) Absentee voting by personal representative.
+A qualified voter who is unable to go to the polling place or vote center on election day due to age, illness, or disability, may appoint a personal representative to obtain a ballot for the voter on or after the 15th day before an election, up to and including election day.